What Is WPM in Typing?

 📊 What Is a Good Typing Speed (WPM)?

-“Good” depends on your goals, but these benchmarks are useful for most people.
-(For age/job-specific benchmarks, see Good WPM by Age & Job.)
+A “good” WPM depends on your goals, but these benchmarks are practical for most people.
+For age- and job-specific comparisons, see What Is a Good WPM by Age & Job?.

 Beginner